rks101/healthy4ever/README.md

 # healthy4ever
-Stay healthy forever so you can do more
+Stay healthy forever so you can do more.

-## Desk stretching execises
+## Do stretches and execises

-Your health is very important, espcially eyes, neck, back, fingers and wrists if you type a lot or frequently.
-If you are using a computer desktop (with mouse), laptop, tablet or phone for three hours or more every day, repetitive strain injury may affect your fingers, wrists, neck, back, and eyes.
-Merely a bad posture, if ignored for long, can cause fatigue and pain later.
+Your health is very important.
+Your eyes, neck, back, fingers and wrists need special care if you are in job with repetitive manual or mechanical work frequently.
+If you are using a computer desktop (with mouse), laptop, tablet or phone for three hours or more every day, repetitive strain injuries may affect your fingers, wrists, neck, back, and eyes.
+Merely a bad posture, if ignored for long, can cause fatigue, pain and get bad later on.

 Please take a break often from displays, do exercises, stretches (even while in office).
 This page from [Princeton Univ Health Services](https://uhs.princeton.edu/health-resources/ergonomics-computer-use) can help in simple reflexes, especially watch videos under section Desk Stretching Exercises.